 Do You Have The Right Kind Of CPA?

-Government contract and grant accounting is a rare specialty and, in truth, is outside the realm of knowledge of an ordinary CPA.
-It is not something an accountant would learn in school, nor is it covered in the Uniform CPA Examination.
+Government contract accounting is a rare specialty and, in truth, is outside the realm of knowledge of an ordinary CPA.
+It requires a deep and current understanding of Federal Acquisition Regulations (FAR), each agency’s supplemental regulations, and SBIR/STTR regulations.
+A general accountant will not learn this area in school, nor is it covered in the Uniform CPA Examination.

-At Jameson, our Account Managers are typically CPAs with 15+ years of public accounting experience and they usually need about 5,000 to 6,000 hours of government award management experience with us before we will let them represent a client during a government audit without a supervisor present.
-The stakes are just too high!
+At Jameson, our Account Managers are typically CPAs with 10+ years of public accounting experience and they usually need about 5,000 to 6,000 hours of government award management experience before we will let them represent a client during a government audit without a supervisor present, depending on the type of audit.
+The stakes are just too high.

 How To Tell If Your Accountant Is Qualified to Handle Your Needs

-Receiving a cost-reimbursable award can be a real game changer.
+Receiving a government funding award can be a real game changer.
 But there are strings attached in the form of reporting and accounting requirements specified in the Federal Acquisition Regulations and Cost Accounting Standards.

 To avoid expensive surprises, find an expert with a proven track record of working with government grants and contracts.
 Whether you decide to handle the accounting in house or outsource, make sure the person who oversees the care of your books and records, and represents you during these government audits understands the rigors of this type of accounting.